vahnshi-vs/ai-weekly-business-report-automation/README.md

 - This reduces manual effort further.
 - It supports repeatable reporting.
-- It also supports scheduled execution every Friday.
+- It also supports scheduled execution every Monday.

 **How this was done:**
 - `main_pipeline.py` is used as the main execution entry point.
 - `run_pipeline.bat` supports one-click Windows execution.
-- Windows Task Scheduler can trigger the process automatically every Friday.
+- Windows Task Scheduler can trigger the process automatically every Monday.

 ## Run the Project Locally